 Ken: It is my pleasure to joy to be back in Arizona where I lived for six years, where my son was born.
 I lived up in Flagstaff.
 I have traveled to ASU and to Phoenix all the time.
 I learned to fly in Arizona and used to fly down here all the time.
 I miss it.
 It's a beautiful, beautiful state.
 I have had Arizona Highways for 30 years at my house.
 So there is a real connection between Arizona and me.

-Dr. Biology: You been listening to Ask a Biologist, and my guest has been ornithologist Ken Dial.
+Dr. Biology: You've been listening to Ask A Biologist, and my guest has been ornithologist Ken Dial.
 He is visiting the School of Life Sciences as part of our lecture series.
 If you want to check out the videos mentioned earlier, we will have a link to them from this shows content log or you can use this web address: dbs.umt.edu/flightlab.
-The Ask A Biologist podcast is produced on the campus of Arizona State University and is recorded in the GrassRoots Studio housed in the school of life sciences, which is a academic unit of the College of Liberal Arts and Sciences.
+The Ask A Biologist podcast is produced on the campus of Arizona State University and is recorded in the Grassroots Studio housed in the school of life sciences, which is an academic unit of the College of Liberal Arts and Sciences.

 [audio ends with prehistoric bird sounds]

 Dr. Biology.
 (2009, December 15).
 Evolution of Bird Flight (52) [Audio podcast Episode.]
 In Ask A Biologist Podcast.
 Arizona State University School of Life Sciences Ask A Biologist. https://askabiologist.asu.edu/podcasts/evolution-bird-flight